-Miss Kazeem has a background in applied and social sciences.
+Dr. (Miss) Kazeem has a background in applied and social sciences.
 She holds a BSc.
-Hons in Microbiology and an MSc in Information systems specialising in informatics.
-She is a freelance business, strategic and management consultant and researcher specialising in qualitative approaches with focus on ethnographic work, soft systems methodologies and participatory methods.
+Hons in Microbiology and an MSc in Information systems specialising in informatics and a PhD.
+In Communications and Computing.

 For the culture, to read about the mundane and academic musings including some articles that are sometimes helpful. please head to the blog.